Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Introduction

-As large language models (LLMs) exhibit remarkable comprehension capabilities, researchers have explored their integration as guiding components within ALMs.
-However, pre-trained LLMs still face challenges in generalizing across a broad spectrum of downstream tasks \cite{zhao2023LLMsurvey}, necessitating additional transfer steps such as post-training and collaboration with other foundational models.
-Within this research landscape, language provides a unified mechanism for constructing instances, enabling LLMs to undergo instruction tuning and in-context learning across diverse tasks.
-This approach bridges the gap between auditory information and language understanding, facilitating the alignment of multiple components within ALMs.
-Furthermore, language serves as a versatile human-machine interface, empowering users to instruct LLM agents to collaborate effectively with audio-language systems.
+Leveraging the strong comprehension capabilities of large language models (LLMs), researchers have integrated them as reasoning components into ALMs, sparking the emergence of Large Audio-Language Models (LALMs).
+However, pretrained LLMs still face generalization challenges across diverse downstream tasks \cite{zhao2023LLMsurvey}, requiring additional transfer steps such as post-training and collaboration with other foundation models.
+Within this research landscape, language offers a unified mechanism for constructing instances, enabling LLMs to undergo instruction tuning and in-context learning across various tasks.
+This bridges auditory information with language understanding while aligning multiple ALM components.
+Furthermore, language serves as a versatile human-machine interface, allowing users to direct LLM agents in coordinating effectively with audio-language systems.